bangerkuwranger/tekfaqs/wp-content/plugins/ultimate-tinymce/readme.txt

 <li>Use shortcodes to insert column breaks.
 This is a VERY cool feature.
 You can break any content area into up to six separate columns.</li>
 <li>Ultimate Tinymce will add more than 50 new buttons and features to your visual editor.</li>
 </ul>

-<strong>Note:</strong>
-We have decided to discontinue development of Ultimate Tinymce.
-We wil continue to maintain the plugin, and ensure it remains compatible with future releases of WordPress.

-However, our development efforts will be focused on the PRO version.
-All new features will only be added to PRO.
-Thank you for understanding.

 == Installation ==